 Any parishioner is welcome to bring up the gifts during the Sunday Mass.
 If you are interested, please write your name in the book in the foyer near the Cry Room entrance.
 Preference for bringing up the gifts is given to the family who may have requested the Mass Intention for that particular day and time, so we respectfully request that you wait until 15 minutes prior to mass to volunteer.

 Envelopes are mailed to active parishioners every other month.
 If you do not receive your packet, please contact the office to be sure you are properly registered.
 We ask that everyone use their envelopes when they attend Mass regardless of the amount of their donation.
 This allows us to mark you as an active participant in the Faith.
 Active participation is required to be a sponsor or godparent.
 Also, using your envelope will allow us to issue end of the year tax contribution statements.
+If you would prefer to automate your gift giving, please click here for additional information.

 Personal intentions may be written in the binder on the pedestal in the church foyer.
 These intentions will be prayed for by the congregation at each Mass.